-Steinberg has litigated dozens of high-impact, high-profile cases on a wide range of civil rights issues including: racial justice, LGBTQ+ rights, police misconduct, freedom of speech and expression, immigrant rights, voting rights, women's rights, post 9/11 issues, reproductive freedom, criminal justice reform, religious freedom, right to counsel, environmental justice, prisoner rights, economic justice, and disability rights.
-Six cases on which he worked were decided by the U.S. Supreme Court.
+Steinberg has litigated dozens of high-impact, high-profile cases on a wide range of civil rights issues, including racial justice, LGBTQ+ rights, police misconduct, freedom of speech and expression, immigrant rights, voting rights, women's rights, post-9/11 issues, reproductive freedom, criminal justice reform, religious freedom, right to counsel, environmental justice, prisoner rights, economic justice, and disability rights.
+The US Supreme Court decided six cases on which he worked.

 Steinberg is the founding director of the Civil Rights Litigation Initiative at Michigan Law, which provides students with the opportunity to litigate important civil rights cases under his supervision.
 He also was the founding director of the Civil Rights and Civil Liberties Clinic at Wayne State University Law School.